Table of Contents

 The importance of Iron in Thyroid Function

-Iron plays an important role in thyroid function, there is a direct relation between iron deficiency and thyroid function.
-This has been clearly illustrated in a study published in the official journal of the American Thyroid Association [5].
+Iron also plays an important role in thyroid function, with a direct relationship between iron deficiency and thyroid function.
+A study published in the official journal of the American Thyroid Association clearly illustrated this connection [5].

 This explains the persistent symptoms of hypothyroidism in patients who take their thyroid hormone medication.